gwyn-art/Simple_2D_rst-amthst_game/README.md

 * UI: start menu
 * Colliders system to register hit
 * Draw colliders in debug mode (Done via DebugLinesComponents, it looks like it is a bit laggy but good enough)
-* Make colliders symmetrically changes to objects scales
+* Colliders symmetrically changes to objects scales
-* Add Arena background
+* Arena background
+* Enemies spawn
+* Score system

 Plan for nearest time:
 * UI: health bars